Using ‘(a) little & (a) few’

 - “How would you like your coffee? – With a bit of sugar, please.”

-The following explanations relate to the topic ‘Use of the quantifiers ‘a little’ and ‘a few’ in English’ and could therefore be interesting too:
+The following exercises and explanations are related to the English quantifiers ‘a little’ and ‘a few’ and may also train your skills: